 If you’re facing a divorce and you have a large net worth, your divorce poses some unique issues.
 You need to document the assets in the case and prepare evidence for use in court.
 There are some unique laws to be aware of as they relate to your divorce.
 As Queens divorce lawyers, we’re experienced handling high net worth cases.
-We advocate thoroughly and aggressively for the interests of our clients in each case.
+We advocate thoroughly and aggressively for the best interests of our clients in each case.

 Often times, the other spouse tries to hide assets in a high income divorce case.
 There are a number of ways that they might try to do this.
 They might try to send money or property to relatives in order to hide it from discovery.
 They might try to be dishonest about the nature or value of an asset.